dubicube/CuissonTuning/README.md

 - However, sometimes the slave sends additional byte commands, thus increasing the communication period loop above 220ms.
 - When the slave sends the 0x80 command byte, the master response contains a flag indicating if the cooktop is on or off.
 - When the slave sends the 0x20 command byte, the master response contains the front side cooking power.
 Same with the 0x1F command byte, but for the back side.
 - When the slave sends the 0x6A command byte, the master response contains other information about the front side, including some status bits used to detect presence/absence of a pane.
 Same with the 0xE9 command byte, but for the back side.
+These responses seem to also contain the temperature of each side, however I have no idea of the unit that is used, and I don't even know if sent values are linear with celsius degrees.
+I think these values are used by the tactile board to indicate the 'H' state when the plate is hot, even after the cooktop is turned off.
+Maybe these numerical values actually don't have easy conversion formulas with usable temperature scales, and the 'H' state is maybe triggered only with hard-coded trigger values.
+Anyway, I didn't dug further around these values, and I currently don't use them in the code.

 Example of several exchanges between the tactile and power boards of the cooktop :
 ![trame](https://github.com/user-attachments/assets/c92243a6-a673-4346-98fb-9915d4477c33)